Anne Dudley: Career

 Dudley produced two tracks on the 2002 Opera Babes album Beyond Imagination (ranking No. 1 on the UK classical charts for 11 weeks, and No. 4 on the US Billboard charts).
 In 2004, she produced the album Voice for Alison Moyet.
 The album, an eclectic collection of cover versions, reached No. 7 on the UK Albums Chart.

 Her works for orchestra include "Northern Lights", a 14-minute reflection of Norway's Aurora Borealis for full orchestra, performed in 2005 and 2006 at the Royal Festival Hall and broadcast on BBC Radio 3's Late Junction programme in May 2005.
 Her first commission as Composer in Association with the BBC Concert Orchestra was "Music and Silence", inspired by the novel of the same name by Rose Tremain and first performed at The Royal Festival Hall in 2002.
 Dudley arranged Bach's Chaconne from Partita in D minor for piano trio, and a recording by the Eroica Trio appears on their Baroque album.
 Her album Ancient and Modern, with modern versions of some traditional hymns and Bach chorales, was released in 1999.
 She was the musical director for Bill Bailey's Remarkable Guide to the Orchestra, first performed in Brighton then at the Royal Albert Hall in 2008, which was recorded and released as a DVD in December 2009.
 The show was toured in 2009 with eight different regional orchestras participating.
 It involved the orchestra playing the Nokia theme tune and a French horn concerto evolving into the theme from Coronation Street.

 Dudley collaborated with Sam Taylor-Wood in producing the sound and video installation Sigh at the White Cube in 2008.
 This work featured the BBC Concert Orchestra on eight large projected screens, miming to Dudley's score.

 In 2019, 2022 and 2024, she conducted the Southbank Sinfonia during Martin Fry's Lexicon of Love tour.

 Film scores

-Dudley's career in film music has spanned 20 years and her film scores include:
+Dudley's career in film music has spanned nearly 40 years and her film scores include: